geoffreyvanwyk/geoffreyvanwyk.dev/content/articles/how_i_got_started.md

 my full time career.

+After a failed attempt at starting an online business for advertising cars, I started freelancing.
+For one of my clients, I built a web scraper for collecting all courses taught in all Australian universities.
+I used Python with Selenium, but, only after delivering the data to the client, I discovered [Scrapy][scr] that worked much faster.

-After a failed attempt at starting an online business for advertising cars, I eventually landed my first job as a software developer at an online fashion store called _Spree_ which is now [Superbalist][superb].
+Eventually landed my first job as a software developer at an online fashion store called _Spree_ which is now [Superbalist][superb].

 *[VB6]: Visual Basic 6